topdev0401/react-firebase-stripe/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This web app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The web app is deployed to Firebase Hosting [Check it out here](https://challenge-c3151.web.app/)
+..and deployed to Firebase Hosting [Check it out here](https://challenge-c3151.web.app/)

 ## Available Scripts